icirauqui/ORB_SLAM2_E/README.md

 ### Localization Mode
 This mode can be used when you have a good map of your working area.
 In this mode the Local Mapping and Loop Closing are deactivated.
 The system localizes the camera in the map (which is no longer updated), using relocalization if needed.

-# 7. Deformable model
+### Deformable model
 You can enable "FEA" so the Finite Element Model is represented in both the map and the image.
-Also if you enable *Debug Mode" extra information about the process and deformation data is displayed in the terminal.
+If you enable *Debug Mode" extra information about the process and deformation data is displayed in the terminal.